 Backend cluster nodes shall be able to perform the following data manipulation and processing tasks: lag set assembly (a "lag set" is required for an FFT), data valid normalization, coarse quantization correction, time stamp adjustment, residual phase rotation correction, FFT, interference removal/reduction, windowing, integration, and output formatting.
-These are capabilities that shall be available.
-A subset is normally used on any given data stream.
-The Backend does not perform sub-band stitching operations.
+These are capabilities that shall be available, although only a subset is normally used on any given data stream.
+The backend may also be required to perform sub-band stitching operations.